suzanamelomoraes/stats-file-reader-ts/README.md

 # Stats

-A reusable application built with Typescript to read files.
+A reusable application built with Typescript to read files and print files.

 This application is part of the "Typescript: The Complete Developer's Guide" course to learn and practice: